-Fire suppression is one of the most important things that hose suppliers in UAE provide because one should always have this around them in order to keep them safe from unexpected hazardous situations.
+Fire suppression is one of the most important things that fire safety equipment suppliers in uae provide because one should always have this around them in order to keep them safe from unexpected hazardous situations.
 But when we talk about fire suppression, there is always a concern of global warming raised because sometimes these fire suppression agents can be harmful.

 Here we will learn what different suppression agents are and how they affect the environment and if there is an alternative to that for a safer approach.

 If you are aware of the fire triangle then you must know that there are three elements which come together to give rise to fire.
 Fuel source, oxygen and heat are those three elements which can produce fire anywhere, any time and in order to extinguish fire, eliminating heat or oxygen is necessary which can be done with the help of fire suppression clean agents.

 Clean agents refer to the chemicals and inert gases which can be used to suppress a fire.
 The best part about clean agents is that they are nonconductive, noncorrosive and does not harm the environment, equipment and people around because they make sure not to leave any residue behind.